 Tropical Avian Ecology and Conservation in Fragmented Landscapes

-My dissertation research at University of Florida explores the patterns and processes shaping avian community disassembly in high elevation Andean cloud forests undergoing rapid fragmentation.
-Using a mix of community-wide surveys, mist netting, radio telemetry, bio-logging technology, and vegetation surveys I (1) describe how landscape heterogeneity and functional traits explain patterns in avian community structure among along a gradient of forest fragmentation and agricultural land-use change, and (2) explore how potential mechanistic links, including space use, micro-habitat selection, and light micro-environments, contribute towards community assembly in fragmented landscapes.
-The work occurs in Amazonas, Peru amidst one of the most dramatic disruptions in the Andes Mountains, creating extreme topographical and climatic complexity.
+My dissertation research at University of Florida explored the patterns and processes shaping avian community disassembly in high elevation Andean cloud forests undergoing rapid fragmentation.
+Using a mix of community-wide surveys, mist netting, radio telemetry, bio-logging technology, and vegetation surveys I (1) described how landscape heterogeneity and functional traits explained patterns in avian community structure along a gradient of forest fragmentation and agricultural land-use change, and (2) explored how potential mechanistic links, including space use, micro-habitat selection, and light micro-environments, contributed towards community assembly in fragmented landscapes.
+The work occurred in Amazonas, Peru amidst one of the most dramatic disruptions in the Andes Mountains, creating extreme topographical and climatic complexity.
 I and fellow graduate student Felicity Newell started the project Aves del Bosque Montano Peruano to help share our science with our local community partners via environmental outreach programs.

 Ausprey, I.J., F.L.
 Newell, & S.K.
 Robinson.
 2020.
 Adaptations to light predict the foraging niche and disassembly of avian communities in tropical countrysides.
 Ecology. e03213.

 **Chumpitaz, K., F.L.
 Newell, & I.J.
 Ausprey.
 2018.
 Utilizacion de patrones de muda para determinar la edad de la Reinita de Corona Rojiza (Myiothlypis coronata).
 Ornithologia Neotropical 29: S75–S81.